Pritilender/proc-gen-bach/README.md

-# Glamour
+# Glittering glamour

-This is a template for OpenGL projects, forked from [Glitter](https://github.com/polytonic/Glitter) with improvements.
+This is a template for OpenGL projects, forked from [glamour](https://github.com/matthewjberger/glamour) which itself is a fork of [Glitter](https://github.com/polytonic/Glitter) with improvements.
+It has a basic C++ wrapper for some of OpenGL, and a basic app framework based on GLFW.

+For any suggestions, please submit an issue :)

+**Status: WIP**

 ## Improvements

 * Added [Freetype2](https://www.freetype.org/) for truetype font processing.
-* Added [Boxer](https://github.com/aaronmjacobs/Boxer) for cross-platform messageboxes.
 * Generated an OpenGL 4.6 function loader using the [glad](http://glad.dav1d.de/) web service instead of the outdated c-branch on the original repo.
 * All submodules have been pointed toward their latest stable release.
 * Output goes to a `bin` directory at the project root.